Complete The Following Table With Information About Each Chemical Tested

 • Description: The date on which the chemical was received.

-• Best Practices: Record the date of receipt to monitor the chemical's age and ensure that it is used within its shelf life.
+• Best Practices: Record the date of receipt to monitor the chemical's age and confirm that it is used within its shelf life.

 23. SDS Location: